 Our new features and native integrations expand data teams’ ability to easily manage cloud data ecosystems while simplifying data governance, access control, privacy management, and cross-platform auditing.

-Native integration for Starburst
+Native integration with Starburst

 Expanded Databricks access control for R and Scala